Task Force Detainees of the Philippines

 The Task Force Detainees of the Philippines (TFDP) is a non-profit, national human rights organization based in Manila, Philippines.
 It documents human rights violations, assists victims and their families, organizes missions, conducts human rights education work, campaigns against torture, and promotes advocacy for Human Rights Defenders and Environmental movement.
+It joined a large coalition called the JAJA or Justice for Aquino, Justice for All in 1983.

 Activities under the Marcos dictatorship

 TFDP was established in 1974 by the Association of Major Religious Superiors in the Philippines (AMRSP).
 Its first chairperson was Fr.
 Mel Brady, Chairman of the Canon Law Committee of the Catholic Bishops' Conference of the Philippines (CBCP).
 The courageous Franciscan nun Sr. Mariani Dimaranan, SFIC, led the organization for 21 years, including the entire 14-year dictatorship of the late Ferdinand Marcos.

 The organization is mainly credited for its staunch human rights practice and advocacy.
 The late dictator Marcos had filled the country's prisons and military camps with political prisoners, mostly student and peasant protesters, members of left organizations and political opponents.
 Many were tortured, some murdered.

 TFDP undertook the difficult task of documenting human rights abuses by the regime.
 It built a network of nuns, priests and lay persons, including released political detainees and their relatives, for this sensitive work.
 TFDP volunteers visited prisons, hospitals and even morgues in the course of documenting abuse cases.
 They organized missions to exhume bodies and interview residents of terrorized communities.
 They sought refuge for people at risk of arrest or harm.
 They sometimes performed personally dangerous feats, such as securing documents in their own bodies.
 Hundreds were trained to become paralegals in support of TFDP's documentation work.

 Another of TFDP's pioneering work involved supporting productive work inside prisons, in particular arts and craft, thus helping in the promotion of prison art under the dictatorship.
 TFDP volunteers brought art materials to the prisoners, and took out their finished products and helped market them.

 It also ran other programs including a scholarship fund for families of political detainees, a fund to promote livelihood projects of released prisoners, and a small loans program to help families of prisoners cope with the day-to-day survival.

 It released updates about arrests and releases, and alerts on missing individuals.
 Its publications include TFDP Update, Lusong, Pumipiglas, Trends, Political Detainees Quarterly Report, and Political Detainees Update.
 These publications were distributed worldwide, helping call attention to the state of political repression in the Philippines, and giving political detainees and their families a platform to publicly express their demands and experiences.

 For legal support and assistance, TFDP worked closely with lawyers connected with the Free Legal Assistance Group (FLAG), another group that saw birth during the Marcos dictatorship, and was organized and headed by nationalist lawyer Sen. Jose W. “Ka Pepe” Diokno.
 Individuals working against the Marcos regime and its repressive policies were urged to always carry with them a FLAG handbook of rights, bearing telephone numbers to call in case of need.